ethercis/ehrservice/knowledge-cache/README.md

 2015/12/23

-- at the moment only ADL 1.4 is supported
+- at the moment only ADL 1.4 is supported